docker-archive/classicswarm/scheduler/strategy/README.md

 ## BinPacking strategy

-The BinPacking strategy will rank the nodes using their CPU and RAM availalble and will return the node the most packed already.
+The BinPacking strategy will rank the nodes using their CPU and RAM available and will return the node the most packed already.
 This avoid fragementation, it will leave room for bigger containers on usunsed machines.